 Several patient factors should also be considered when choosing between surgery or IVF, including:

 The most significant risks of IVF as a tubal treatment include the occurrence of multiples in pregnancy (twins or more, which carries risks for mother and babies) and ovarian hyperstimulation syndrome.
-This condition occurs when patients over respond to the fertility injections, which can lead to swelling of the ovaries and other severe symptoms including abdominal pain, vomiting and shortness of breath.
+This condition occurs when patients over-respond to fertility injections, which can lead to swelling of the ovaries and other severe symptoms including abdominal pain, vomiting, and shortness of breath.
 Overall, IVF is a very safe and effective fertility treatment for tubal infertility.